keziah55/DetectorBank/README.md

 ```

 Optionally build and run the unit tests.
 Note that the Python tests execute in their own
-virtual environemtn, so before running `make check`, you may need to `deactivate` your
+virtual environment, so before running `make check`, you may need to `deactivate` your
 current venv.
 ```
 make check